Online Learning in MDPs with Partially Adversarial Transitions and Losses: Introduction

 \subsection{Related Work}

-\citet{abbasi2013online} is the first work to study adversarial transition functions in MDPs.
-Besides providing an upper bound in the full-information setting, they also showed that even in this favorable feedback model, achieving sublinear regret is computationally hard.
-The fully adversarial transition setting has since been explored in Markov games \citep{shapley1953stochastic}, where several works have established strong negative results \citep{bai2020near,pmlr-v139-tian21b,liu2022learning}.
-These negative results have led researchers to weaken the learning objective, for example by measuring regret with respect to the minimax value of the game rather than against the best fixed Markovian policy.
+\citet{abbasi2013online} were the first to study MDPs with adversarial transition functions; in addition to providing an upper bound in the full-information setting, they showed that even there achieving sublinear regret is computationally hard.
+More recently, \citet{wangminimax} study the fully adversarial setting under the stronger benchmark of history-dependent policies, establishing a minimax regret of $\tilde{\Theta}(\sqrt{(SA)^{H}K})$.
+Earlier works \citep{bai2020near,pmlr-v139-tian21b,liu2022learning} focused on regret with respect to Markov policies and emphasized the inherent hardness of this setting, which in turn motivated relaxing the learning objective—for example, by measuring regret with respect to the minimax value of a Markov game rather than against the best fixed Markovian policy.

 Another line of work considers the \emph{corrupted MDP} model \citep{lykouris2019corruption,chen2021improved,wu2021reinforcement,wei2022model,jin2023no}.
-In this setting, both the losses and the transition function come from a fixed stochastic base model, but an adversary may corrupt them with bounded total variation budgets: $C^L$ for the losses and $C^P$ for the transition probabilities. \citet{wei2022model} proved that, when competing against the base model, regret of order $\sqrt{K} + C^L + C^P$ (up to non--$K$-dependent terms) is achievable, and a matching lower bound of was proved by \citet{wu2021reinforcement}. \citet{jin2023no} showed that a regret bound of $\sqrt{K} + C^P$ can be obtained when competing against the corrupted model itself.
+In this setting, both the losses and the transition function come from a fixed stochastic base model, but an adversary may corrupt them with bounded total variation budgets: $C^L$ for the losses and $C^P$ for the transition probabilities. \citet{wei2022model} proved that, when competing against the base model, regret of order $\sqrt{K} + C^L + C^P$ (up to non--$K$-dependent terms) is achievable, and a matching lower bound was proved by \citet{wu2021reinforcement}. \citet{jin2023no} showed that a regret bound of $\sqrt{K} + C^P$ can be obtained when competing against the corrupted model itself.
 A related line of work considers \textit{non-stationary MDPs} \cite{mao2020model,wei2021non} in which both the transitions and the losses may change between episodes, either a limited number of times or with bounded total variation, similarly to the corruption literature.
 The main difference is that these works study the harder notion of \textit{dynamic regret}, where the benchmark policy is also allowed to change over time.
 Importantly, in both the corruption literature and the more general non-stationary MDP setting, state-of-the-art upper bounds incur linear regret even when only a single state or a single time step is fully adversarial across all episodes.